 5. Sending larger money transfer amounts

 Let’s now review how much we could save by sending larger amounts.
-Compare margins in the previous tables for sending $500 with the ones below for sending $2,999:
+Let’s compare margins of the same providers when customers transfer $20 and $2,999 – see two tables below: